Introduction to the rpact Package

 getDesignConditionalDunnett()

-• survival trials with flexible recruitment and survival time options
+• Note: flexible recruitment and survival time options

 Easy to understand R commands: